nypl-spacetime/building-inspector/README.md

 #### All sheet data ingest

-`rake data_import:ingest_bulk id=LAYERID force=true`
+`rake data_import:ingest_bulk id=LAYERNAME force=true`

-This assumes the presence of `public/files/config-ingest-layerLAYERID.json` with a list of IDs and bounding boxes to import for the layer `LAYERID`.
+This assumes the presence of `public/files/config-ingest-layerLAYERNAME.json` with a list of IDs and bounding boxes to import for the layer `LAYERNAME`.
+It will create a `layer` whose `external_id` is the `LAYERNAME` provided.
 This **erases all sheet/polygon/flag data** for those IDs in the config file.
 If you don't have a config file, see the next section for instruction on how to build one easily.

 #### Layer ingest config file creator